katie-wright-flick/mastermind-sol/README.md

 - If the secret code is ABCD and you guess CADB, the computer will return OOOO
 - If the secret code is ABCD and you guess EFGH, the computer will return ----
-- If the secret code is ABCD and you guess ABEA, the computer will return XX--
 - If the secret code is ABCD and you guess FBDE, the computer will return XO--
+- If the secret code is AEED and you guess ABEA, the computer will return XX--
-- If the secret code is ABCD and you guess DEFG, the computer will return O---
+- If the secret code is AEED and you guess DEFA, the computer will return XOO-
-- If the secret code is ABCD and you guess DECG, the computer will return XO--
+- If the secret code is AEED and you guess EEDA, the computer will return XOOO

 You can read more about it [here](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
 You can play an